 That’s why we are introducing to you the O’Brien Basics of Shade Photography series.
-With Mitch Burgeois, CDT, as your guide, get ready to learn—through a series of 2-3 minute videos—the basics of shade photography.
-We cover:
+With Mitch Bourgeois, CDT, as your guide, get ready to learn—through a series of 2-3 minute videos—the basics of shade photography.
+We will be covering:

 - Camera and Flash

 - Shade Blending and Metamerism: How Various Light Sources may Affect Dental Ceramic and Natural Teeth Differently (coming soon)